-Last year more than 100 children attended Camp Grier on a full scholarship.
-Hundreds more were able to attend at a price that is half of other programs.
+Each year more than 100 children attended Camp Grier on a full scholarship.
+Hundreds more are able to attend at a price that is half of other programs.
 We are grateful to all our supporters and partners who help make the gift of nature and outdoor adventure available to all kids and families.

 How To Support

 You can support outdoor ministry in several ways as an individual, congregation or organization.
 Camp Grier has four active funds that all function to improve outdoor access and the outdoor experiences for our youth.